madrury/madrury.github.io/_posts/2026-03-04-splitting-field.markdown

 $$ 0 \rightarrow \Zmodtwo \times \Zmodtwo \times D_{10} \rightarrow G \rightarrow \Zmodtwo \rightarrow 0$$

-Blessedly, [Group Names also has information on this short exact sequence](https://people.maths.bris.ac.uk/~matyd/GroupNames/73/e14/C2byC2%5E2xD5.html#d2).
+Blessedly, the database [also has information on this short exact sequence](https://people.maths.bris.ac.uk/~matyd/GroupNames/73/e14/C2byC2%5E2xD5.html#d2).
 There are eight isomorphism classes which fit into such a short exact sequence.
 We've already ruled out four, the direct and semi-direct products.
 This leaves the four non-split extensions as possibilities.

 Thanks to the Galois correspondence, we know quite a bit about the structure of $G$.
 Every splitting field we've found has its own Galios group, and this group is a quotient group of $G$: